 - AWS Firecracker: A new virtualization open source project that makes use of KVM.
 It will help you to launch lightweight micro-virtual machines in a non-virtualized environment, and it is used by lambda for sandboxing the functions.
 It might turn out to be a good one for running multi-tenant Container workloads, but how it will stand with Docker will be a thing to see.

 Use AWS CodeDeploy to implement blue/green deployments for AWS Fargate and Amazon ECS: So you can now reduce your downtime during application updates using this service.
 This is basically for services hosted on AWS ECS or Fargate containerized applications.
 It will allow you to launch a new version of your application along with the old version and test the new version before rerouting the traffic to it.

 Analytics and Data Processing

-Amazon Managed Streaming for Kafka (in preview mode) Amazon managing stream for Kafka which provides highly available, secure service making it easy for developers to run their applications on Apache Kafka.
+Amazon Managed Streaming for Kafka (in preview mode) Amazon managing stream for Kafka which provides a highly available, secure service, making it easy for developers to run their applications on Apache Kafka.
 This saves you from installing external Kafka services.

 Migration and Transfer

 Migrating your data and logs can be a tiresome process.
 So to help you out, here are some releases from AWS:

 - AWS DataSync: Allows you to automate/transfer the data from on-premises to S3 or EFS.
 It automatically handles the data sync and allows transfer of data to AWS at speeds up to 10 times faster than open-source tools available.

 - AWS SFTP for Amazon S3: A fully managed service that enables the transfer of files directly into and out of Amazon S3 using the Secure File Transfer Protocol (SFTP), also known as Secure Shell (SSH) File Transfer Protocol.
 It helps you migrate your file transfer workflows to S3 for SFTP.